mohd-akram/todo/README.md

 Usage
 -----

-To create a new todo file or view an existing one:
+To view your todo list:

     todo

+To change its name:

+    todo -n Things to Do

 To add a new task: